webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 Notice we set the usage to `INDEX`.

-Then finally at draw time we need to specify the index buffer
+Then finally at draw time we need to specify the index buffer:

 ```js
     pass.setPipeline(pipeline);